Old Lighthouse Ruins and Signal Tower, Cape Clear Island, Co Cork

 Green Loop – Lúb na Cnoiciní4 km163 mEasy

 Both routes offer spectacular sea views, opportunities to spot migratory birds (guillemots, cormorants, storm petrels) and access to the bird observatory operated by BirdWatch Ireland.
-The island’s bird‑watching season peaks in spring and autumn when thousands of passage birds pass through.
+The observatory runs bird‑watching courses in spring and autumn, catering to both beginners and seasoned twitchers.

 Water Adventures

-The crystal‑clear waters are safe for kayaking, stand‑up paddleboarding (SUP) and snorkelling year‑round.
-Kayak hire is available locally, and the ferry service allows you to bring your own kayak for a modest €2 fee.
-Sea caves and a striking sea arch are popular exploration spots, while private charter boats can take you on whale‑watching excursions to see dolphins, porpoises, basking sharks and occasional leather‑back turtles.
+The crystal‑clear waters are safe for kayaking, stand‑up paddle‑boarding (SUP) and snorkelling year‑round.
+Kayak hire is available locally, and the ferry service allows you to bring your own kayak for a modest €2 fee (subject to confirmation).
+Sea caves, a striking sea arch and occasional leather‑back turtles are popular exploration spots, while private charter boats can take you on whale‑watching excursions to see dolphins, porpoises, basking sharks and occasional leather‑back turtles.

 Heritage and Culture